SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 1.1 Project Description

-The goal of this task was to understand how a computer starts and prepares hardware before loading the operating system.
+The goal of this task is to understand how a computer starts and prepares the hardware before loading the operating system.

 The focus was on the startup process to:

-• Understand System Startup: Reviewed each step from power on to operating system loading.
+• Understand System Startup: Reviewed each step from powering on to operating system loading.

-• Identify Hardware Checks: Studied how the system verifies hardware using Power On Self Test.
+• Identify Hardware Checks: Studied how the system verifies hardware using a power-on self-test.

-• Understand Boot Control: Learned how firmware controls boot order and system startup behavior.
+• ** Understanding Boot Control:** Learning how firmware controls boot order and system startup behavior.

-• Improve Security Awareness: Identified how Secure Boot protects the system from unsafe startup code.
+• ** Improving Security Awareness:** Identifying how Secure Boot protects the system from unsafe startup codes.

-This helps improve troubleshooting skills for systems that fail to boot correctly.
+This helps improve the troubleshooting skills for systems that fail to boot correctly.

 1.2 Technical Task / Troubleshooting Process

-The process focused on how firmware controls system startup and how hardware is validated before the operating system loads.
+The process focused on how the firmware controls the system startup and how the hardware is validated before the operating system loads.

 Key Actions & Observations